Katharine Stewart-Murray, Duchess of Atholl: Anti-fascism

-She argued that she actively opposed totalitarian regimes and practices.
+Stewart-Murray argued that she actively opposed totalitarian regimes and practices.
 In 1931, she published The Conscription of a People—a protest against the abuse of human rights in the Soviet Union.
 After reading the German edition of Mein Kampf she also condemned Nazi Germany.
 In 1936, she was involved in a long-running battle in the pages of various newspapers with Lady Houston after the latter had become notorious for her outspoken support of Benito Mussolini.
 Stewart-Murray had taken issue with Houston calling in the pages of the Saturday Review for Edward VIII to become a dictator in imitation of European interwar dictatorships.

 In February 1937 three leading British women made a tour of Romania, Czechoslavakia and Yugoslavia.
 They were Dorothy Layton, Eleanor Rathbone and the Duchess of Atholl.
 They observed the conditions and they were received by Deputy Františka Zeminová in Prague.
 Zeminová used the occasion to laud the support of Britain.
 Atholl recalls that it was at the prompting of Ellen Wilkinson that in April 1937 she, Rathbone, and Wilkinson went to Spain to observe the effects of the Spanish Civil War.
 In Valencia, Barcelona and Madrid she saw the impact of Luftwaffe bombing on behalf of the Nationalists, visited prisoners of war held by the Republicans and considered the impact of the conflict on women and children, in particular.

-Her book Searchlight on Spain resulted from the involvement, and her support for the Republican side in the conflict led to her being nicknamed by some the Red Duchess.
+Her book Searchlight on Spain resulted from the involvement, and sold more than 100,000 copies in its first week of publication.
+Her support for the Republican side in the conflict led to her being nicknamed by some the Red Duchess.
 She became active in the National Joint Committee for Spanish Relief, a cross-party group coordinating aid to Spain.
 She later served as the group's chairwoman.
 She was instrumental in persuading the British government to accept child refugees fleeing the combat, 4,000 of which arrived on the SS Habana which sailed from Bilbao to Southampton in May 1937.

 Her role in the Spanish Civil War, however, was years later criticized by George Orwell, who saw the Duchess as the "pet of the Daily Worker", and someone who "lent the considerable weight of her authority to every lie the Communists happened to be uttering at the moment.
 Now she is fighting against the monster that she helped create.
 I am sure that neither she nor her Communist ex-friends see any moral in this."

-Shortly before or even during 1938, she travelled to Romania where she visited "Satu Mare Romanian Women Association" in the city of Satu Mare, aiming to support the Romanian cause to preserve the state borders established in 1918, and to keep Hungary from regaining the territory that it lost in the Treaty of Trianon.
+Shortly before or even during 1938, she travelled to Romania where she visited Satu Mare Romanian Women Association in the city of Satu Mare, aiming to support the Romanian cause to preserve the state borders established in 1918, and to keep Hungary from regaining the territory that it lost in the Treaty of Trianon.
 She campaigned against the Soviet control of Poland, Czechoslovakia and Hungary as the chairman of the League for European Freedom in Britain from 1945.
-In 1958, she published a description of her life with her husband entitled Working Partnership.